Where to Buy Fireworks in San Francisco Bay Area (2023)

 Don’t let the rocket’s red glare get you this Fourth of July weekend by not doing your homework on state and local regulations concerning legal and illegal fireworks.

 Though the state of California allows for the sale of so-called “safe and sane” fireworks (like cone fountains, hand-held sparklers and smoke items – anything that that doesn’t fly or explode), residents are still subject to local restrictions, which may be even more stringent.
+Here is an example of what is sold in California which are typically restricted to sparklers and ground fireworks.

 Where Fireworks are Banned